 For last week's homework, Cal brought home a writing checklist that included 'alliteration,' a term I’d forgotten about long ago.
 So I’ve been practicing with my captions on Instagram – “Sunday sky at sunrise,” “Monday morning moonset,” “stuck seastars.”
 After reading about Theodor Seuss Geisel – “Dr. Seuss” – for the writing project and learning that he drew on his bedroom walls as a kid, Cal convinced me to allow him to draw, in pencil, on his walls.

 This past week, our friends Molly and June came over on what happened to be the first day of spring.
 It felt celebratory to have dinner guests, though the occasion took a back seat to the necessities and mundanity of a school night.
 I wish I had made a cake.
 After June helped Cal with his piano practice, we ventured forth to the beach.
 June wanted her coat on and off, on and off, the way Abbott used to fill and empty, empty and fill containers.
 While she played with fistfuls of pebbles, Nelly swam and chased gulls.
 We walked the beach, sidestepping the squirting of geoducks, examining the sea stars always adhered to the same huge barnacle-and-mussel encrusted rock.

 Custard Filled Cornbread with Blueberries

 One cloudy night this past week I felt like baking, and so we had breakfast for dinner.
 My friend Megan recently wrote a book full of inspired ideas – Whole Grain Mornings! – and it includes a new version of an old favorite of ours.
 I’ve been making custard-filled cornbread for years; since I first read about it in Molly’s book.
 It's been on our Christmas breakfast table at least once.
-I worried about changing a tried and true recipe, but Megan's adaptations to the version we're used to, they were a huge – huge! – hit with us all.
+When I incorporated some of Megan's adaptations to the version we're used to, they were a huge hit with us all.

 Custard-Filled Cornbread with Blueberries